 Lovely and hardworking ladies out there, how are you doing?

-Spouses and moms, life has served us over the last few months a full plate of responsibilities and interesting roles that we are not necessarily ready for or accustomed to!
+Spouses and moms, life has served us over the last few months a full plate of responsibilities and interesting roles that we are not necessarily ready for, or accustomed to!
 Therefore I wanted to reach out to you today to tell you THANK YOU and BRAVO!

-We have been swimming against the tight, tirelessly trying to accommodate the needs of our loved ones.
+We have been swimming against the tide, tirelessly trying to accommodate the needs of our loved ones.
 And with finally a glimpse of light at the end of the tunnel, we deserve to pause for a moment, catch our breath, and celebrate ourselves.